Key Takeaways

 Neighborhood Demand: Homes in Bearden, Sequoyah Hills, or Farragut command the high end (80-85%) because of strong investor demand.
 Homes in South Knoxville or Fountain City typically see 72-78%.

-Property Condition: Move-in ready homes get higher offers.
+Property Condition: Move-in ready homes tend to command stronger offers.
 Homes needing new roofs, foundation work, or full renovations see lower offers to account for repair costs.

 Rental Potential: Properties near UT campus with strong rental history attract premium offers from buy-and-hold investors.